French and European Nationalist Party: Ideology

 The movement sought to establish a "New Order" and dismissed the FN as a "so-called nationalist" party integrated to the system.
-Overtly racist, the group compared black people with animals and the hatred of kikes is omnipresent in their writings.
+Overtly racist, the group compared black people with animals and the hatred of Jews is omnipresent in their writings.

 European contacts

 The PNFE had strong contacts with the British National Party and Cornilleau was often a speaker at their annual meetings, being a close friend of John Tyndall.
 They regularly attended international rallies, notably in Belgium, where they cemented their links with the BNP as well as the Vlaamse Militanten Orde.

 The group also built up links with the Vlaams Blok and Christian Worch in Germany.
 In Belgium they also co-operated with Renouveau nationaliste, a minor group established by former members of the Party of New Forces.
 In 1991, a sister party was established in Switzerland as the Parti Nationaliste Suisse et Européen, later replaced by a Hammerskins branch.